eendebakpt/oapackage/docs/normalform.rst

 Normal forms for conference designs
 -----------------------------------

-For conference designs a convenient normal form is the LMC0 ordering (sometimes also called L0 ordering) :cite:`Schoen2018dsd`.
+For conference designs, a convenient normal form is the LMC0 ordering (sometimes also called L0 ordering) :cite:`Schoen2018dsd`.

 .. admonition:: LMC0 ordering